- Year of Call

 Contactstephendonnelly@amadvocates.co.uk 0207 147 7390 Check Faculty diary

-Before joining the Bar, Stephen spent a year as judicial assistant to Lord Kerr at the Supreme Court and the Judicial Committee of the Privy Council, where he gained invaluable experience working on both substantive appeals and applications for permission to appeal.
-As the only member of the Scottish Bar to have served in that role, he is uniquely placed to provide advice and appellate advocacy in cases from the Sheriff Appeal Court onwards.
+Before joining the bar, Stephen spent a year as a judicial assistant to Lord Kerr at the Supreme Court and the Judicial Committee of the Privy Council, where he gained invaluable experience working on a wide range of substantive appeals and applications for permission to appeal.

 Stephen also practises as a barrister at Essex Court Chambers in London.